Posted by: Dave

 Secondly.
 Being an excellent draughtsman is extremely helpful, but learning how to tattoo is not easy.
 You watch people on TV and think "pffft, I can do that, I like, draw way better than that chump/chumpette."
 However, tattooing is NOT drawing and painting.
 Yes, it utilizes the same principals of art like line, shape, color, value, etc, but putting ink in skin is a very difficult skill to learn.
 Common mistakes are overworking tissue, going too deep or shallow, and blow outs.
 It is its own art form and should be treated as such.

 So, how do you get started?
 Are there schools?
 Internet night classes?
 Well, most people have to seek an apprenticeship under an experienced tattoo artist.
 Apprenticeships vary greatly in length and intensity.
 If you have a solid art background, it tends to go faster.
 However, it does take lots of practice on a machine to gain any real mastery of it; I'm talking years.
 Some places will charge for your training while others will have you act as a shop hand in exchange for teaching.
-I was lucky enough to start my training under Joshua Carlton, whom many people consider to be one of the top realist tattoo artists in North America, and I was able to finish my apprenticeship in my home town under Mike Gariepy, in whose shop I now work.
+I was lucky enough to start my training under Joshua Carlton, whom many people consider to be the top realist tattoo artist in North America, and I was able to finish my apprenticeship in my home town under Mike Gariepy, in whose shop I now work.
 First and foremost, it is important to study with an artist whom you respect, and who has a mutual respect for you (I earned a lot of street cred because I took Taikwondo as a youth so people know I roll hard).
 However, convincing someone to take you on as an apprentice can be hard.
 In many places the market is completely over saturated with tattoo artists.
 You have to demonstrate right out of the gates why you are a better canidate for training than others, and having a great drawing and painting portfolio can be one important component.
 However, do not assume that because you can draw and paint, this guarantees anything for certain.
 You still have to be friendly and likable.
 More importantly still, you need to actually be passionate about tattooing.
 If you do not enjoy tattooing as an art form, or do not see its validity, then you shouldn't do it.
 Tattooing can't be treated like a side job that you do for the paycheck.
 In fact, it is difficult to do part time at all and continue to improve.

 Of course, there are many drawbacks that I need to talk about.
 Physically, the job can be taxing.
 Not from lots of movement, but lack of it.
 You are hunched over for hours on end and it does a number on your back and hand.
 In addition, you are working around blood and open tissue, which has to be handled accordingly.
 Lastly, everyone will make fun of you if you drive a VW Golf when everyone else has a motorcycle.....so I heard.....errr.....from a friend......I rode a Vespa once......